statistical_model.Rmd

 In practice, suitable habitat area is modeled as a function of flow, the suite of predictor variables, and the interactions between each predictor variable and flow.
 As applied in a linear regression model, the general functional form for the model is as follows.
 The use of the interaction terms allows the model to estimate not only the average effect of each predictor variable on suitable area, but also the effect of each predictor variable on the flow-to-suitable-area relationship.

-Expressed without using matrix notation, the model estimate for each NHD ComID reach ii and flow qq is…
+Expressed without using matrix notation, the model estimate for each NHD ComID reach and flow is…

 Additionally, all predictor variables were centered and scaled after transformations were applied.